AwalaApp/specs/rs000-core.md

 ### Cargo Relay Binding

-This is a protocol that establishes a _Cargo Relay Connection_ (CRC) between an a gateway and a relayer, or between two gateways, with the primary purpose of exchanging cargo bidirectionally.
+This is a protocol that establishes a _Cargo Relay Connection_ (CRC) between a gateway and a relayer with the primary purpose of exchanging cargo bidirectionally.

 The action of transmitting a cargo over a CRC is called _hop_, and the action of transmitting a cargo from its origin gateway to its target gateway is _relay_.
-There is only one hop in a relay if the two gateways exchange the cargo directly, or multiple hops if relayers act as intermediaries.
-A relaying gateway MAY also be an intermediary, in which case it MUST _forward_ the cargo to its target gateway.
+There are usually two hops in a relay: One from the origin gateway to the relayer, and another from the relayer to the target gateway.
+A relaying gateway receiving cargo for another gateway MAY _forward_ it to its target gateway, which would involve an extra hop.

 Completing one relay MAY involve hops with different bindings.
 For example, the CRC between a user gateway and a relayer could use [CoSocket](rs004-cosocket.md), whilst the CRC between the relayer and the relaying gateway could use [CogRPC](rs008-cogrpc.md).